SAP-samples/ui5-mdc-json-tutorial/ex2/readme.md

 	return aFilters
 }
 ```
-Go and try out the filter and search functionality in our application.
+At this point you might need to add missing imports for `Filter`, `FilterOperator`, and `FilterBar`, which you can either do manually or use the "Quick Fix" feature of e.g. Visual Studio Code.
+Now go and try out the filter and search functionality in our application.
 The table should display only the filtered items! 🙌

 ![Exercise 2 Result](ex2.png)